The best decisions you ever made all had one thing in common.

 The entrepreneurial mindset

-The most successful businesses in every niche are directed by people with an entrepreneurial mindset.
-That’s because entrepreneurs evaluate risk in a more effective way.
+One hundred percent of the most successful businesses, in every niche, are directed by people with an entrepreneurial mindset.
+That’s because entrepreneurs evaluate risk in a massively more effective way.

 Interestingly, the entrepreneur is still avoiding risk.
 All that changes, is what they attach risk to.
-And by defining risk correctly, they make far better decisions and achieve far better results.
+They define risk correctly, make far better decisions and achieve far better results.

 In short, if you want the right results for your business, you need to make the right decisions for your business.
 And if your business growth has levelled off, there’s almost certainly an important decision somewhere, which you really need to make.